 Where UAE residents can travel without having to quarantine on arrival

-Book a mid-term break or last-minute escape to one of these quarantine-free destinations…
+Book an end-of-year escape to one of these quarantine-free destinations…

-If you’re hanging out for an overseas holiday, but don’t want the hassle of quarantining on arrival, plan an escape to one of these 11 destinations where UAE residents can travel without having to quarantine on arrival.
+With a five-day weekend for UAE National Day just around the corner, you might be hanging out for overseas holiday.
+If you don’t want the hassle of quarantining on arrival, plan an escape to one of these destinations where UAE residents can travel without having to quarantine on arrival.

 As travel regulations and entry requirements are changing on a regular basis, be sure to check the latest updates from local authorities before booking your escape.
-And, with flights yet to resume to all destinations, it might take a couple of transfers to make it to your dream destination.
+And, with regular flights yet to resume to some locations, it might take a couple of transfers to make it to your dream destination.

-Egypt is now welcoming tourists in possession of a negative PCR test certificate, issued within 48 hours of travel, and in paper format (no digital certificates).
+Egypt is now welcoming tourists in possession of a negative PCR test certificate, issued within 72 hours of travel, and in paper format (no digital certificates).
+The certificate must be issued by an accredited laboratory and must indicate the type of sample taken for the swab.
 You’ll undergo health screening at the airport, and must have valid insurance that covers Covid-19.
-Although some parts of Egypt remain closed to tourists, the coastal regions of Red Sea, South Sinai, and Matrouh are open for business.
 Face masks are required when out in public, and there are strict social distancing rules in place.

 On August 1, Kenya began welcoming visitors from 129 countries for quarantine-free stays in the African nation, including UAE residents and citizens.
 Before you set off your your African escape, you’ll need to fill in this health surveillance form and present a negative PRC test that was taken within 96 hours of travel.

 The Maldives’ Ministry of Tourism has made some important updates recently.
 From September 10, travellers to the Maldives must present a negative PCR test result, taken within 72 hours of arrival.
 Visitors can get a free 30-day visa on arrival.
-As of August 31, tourists may visit more than one resort in the Maldives, so long as you make a request to the Ministry of Tourism two days prior to travelling.
 Keep an eye on the Maldives travel requirements here.

 South of Croatia on the Adriatic Coast, picturesque Montenegro is open to tourists from a ‘green list’, comprising the EU and 50 other countries, including the UAE.
 You’ll have to wear a mask and observe social distancing while out in public, and parties are forbidden.
 Stay up to date on Montenegro’s travel requirements here.